thephpleague/csv/docs/9.0/reader/record-mapping.md

 If you are working with a class which implements the `TabularDataReader` interface you can now deserialize your data using the `TabularDataReader::getObjects` method.
-The method will convert your document records into objects using the PHP's powerfull Reflection API.
+The method will convert your document records into objects using PHP's powerful Reflection API.

 Here's an example using the `Reader` class which implements the `TabularDataReader` interface: